IMApurbo/allml/README.md

 ## Contributing

 Pull requests are welcome.
-If a model produces unexpected errors or a parameter is not being mapped correctly, please open an issue with the method name, dataset shape, and the full error message.
+If a model produces unexpected errors or a parameter is not mapped correctly, open an issue with the method name, dataset shape, and the full error message.
+---

 ## Author
 **IMApurbo**